Semi-ATE/Semi-ATE/src/Apps/master_app/ate_master_app/README.md

 * `site_layout` defines for each site the layout.
 The layout is the start coordinate of some site
 * `tester_type` defines the type of he tester.
 This provided by the tester plugin.
 * `loglevel` defines the log-level of the control application
-* `web_root_folder` defines the URI of the web-resources.
-You can download [MSCT-webui](https://github.com/Semi-ATE/MSCT-WebUI/releases/download/v1.0.0/msct-webui-v1.0.0.zip)

 ## Starting the Master Application